-Watchalunga comprises approximately 92 ha of low-lying Fleurieu Peninsula swamp area on the Finniss River.
-It is a very important patch of remnant habitat containing highly significant South Australian biodiversity.
+Watchalunga comprises approximately 92 ha of low-lying Fleurieu Peninsula swamp on the lower Finniss River, and is listed as a critically endangered ecological community.
+It is an important patch of remnant habitat containing highly significant South Australian biodiversity.

 The nature reserve also provides important aquatic habitat to support native fish and may still be a refuge for the nationally vulnerable Yarra Pygmy Perch and the nationally endangered Murray Hardyhead.
 Previous flora surveys have identified 36 indigenous species and more species are likely to be found with more detailed inspections.